Design – the magic world of Joseph Walsh

 Enignum shelf, 2009, olive ash; photo: Andrew Bradley

 Enignum Console Table III, Enignum Shelf XXX, and Enignum Chair VIII, 2017, ash; photo: Andrew Bradley

 The Erosion/Equinox series

-In the same time, Walsh also created the Equinox Wall mural sculpture, in which repeated vertical fins of ash are arrayed along a wall from a central axis, suggesting the nature cycle and time passing, with a pattern carved through the front, suggesting the change in season.
+At the same time, Walsh also created the Equinox Wall mural sculpture, in which repeated vertical fins of ash are arrayed along a wall from a central axis, suggesting the cycles of Nature and time passing, with a pattern carved through the front, evoking the change in season.

 Erosion I dining table, 2009, burr olive ash and olive ash; photo: Andrew Bradley

 Erosion I low table (detail), 2009, olive ash and rippled ash; photo: Joseph Walsh Studio